liu-yucheng/LYC-GitBashUtils/README.md

 ## `~/.bash_profile` Installation

 - I recommend you to install the app in this way.
-- Go to the root directory of this repository
+- Go to the root directory of this repository.
-- Run the `./install.bash` command
+- Run the `./install.bash` command.
-- Upon uninstallation, remember to run the `./uninstall.bash` command
+- Upon uninstallation, remember to run the `./uninstall.bash` command.
 - Run `gbu` and its sub-commands from a GNU Bash shell.

 ## Direct Script Execution